gophercoders/website/content/why-learn-go.md

 Across the Internet there are even more tutorials, blogs, programming tips, sides and videos.
-There are is also an enormous amount of other peoples Go code look at, read, understand, download and change.
+There are is also an enormous amount of other peoples Go code to look at, read, understand, download and change.

 {{< defaultNote >}}
 Most of what is available on the Internet assumes you can program in at least